rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 ### Generalities

-MySQL was developed by Michael "Monty" Widenius (a Finnish computer scientist), who founded MySQL AB in 1995.
+MySQL was developed by Michael "Monty" Widenius (a Finnish computer scientist) who founded MySQL AB in 1995.
 MySQL AB was acquired by SUN in 2008, which in turn was acquired by Oracle in 2009, which still owns the MySQL software and distributes it under a dual GPL and proprietary license.

 In 2009, Michael Widenius left SUN, founded Monty Program AB and launched the development of his community fork of MySQL : MariaDB under GPL license.
 Governance of the project is entrusted to the MariaDB Foundation, which ensures that the project remains free.

-It wasn't long before the majority of Linux distributions offered MariaDB packages instead of MySQL ones, and major accounts such as Wikipedia and Google also adopted the community fork.
+It was not long before the majority of Linux distributions offered MariaDB packages instead of MySQL ones, and major accounts such as Wikipedia and Google also adopted the community fork.

 MySQL and MariaDB are among the world's most widely used RDBMSs (professionally and by the general public), particularly for web applications (**LAMP**: Linux + Apache + Mysql-MariaDB + Php).

-Mysql-MariaDB's main competitors are :
+Mysql-MariaDB's main competitors are:

 * PostgreSQL,
 * OracleDB,
 * Microsoft SQL Server.

-Databases services are multi-threaded and multi-user, run on most operating systems (Linux, Unix, BSD, Mac OSx, Windows) and are accessible from many programming languages (Php, Java, Python, C, C++, Perl, ...).
+Databases services are multi-threaded and multi-user, run on most operating systems (Linux, Unix, BSD, Mac OSx, Windows), and are accessible from many programming languages (Php, Java, Python, C, C++, Perl, others).

-Several engines are supported, enabling different engines to be assigned to different tables within the same database, depending on requirements:
+Support is offered for several engines, enabling the assignment of different engines to different tables within the same database, depending on requirements:

 MyISAM
 :   the simplest, but does not support transactions or foreign keys.
 It is an indexed sequential engine.
 MyISAM is now deprecated.